-- "enabling the delivery of sustainable development in accordance with the policies in (the) Framework." - 3.2 In addition to contributing to the achievement of sustainable development the NPPF also requires plans to be prepared positively in a way that is 'aspirational but deliverable'.
-This means that opportunities for appropriate development should be identified in order to achieve net gains across the three overarching objectives of sustainable development: that is to say achieving the economic, social and environmental objectives of the planning system.
-Significant adverse impacts on these objectives should be avoided however and, where possible, alternative options which reduce or eliminate these types of impacts should be taken forward.
-Where this is not possible mitigation followed by compensatory measures should be pursued. - 3.3 National policy within the NPPF of most relevance to the Garden Village AAP has been summarised below. - 3.4 The Government is also setting out goals for managing and improving the environment within the next 25 years within its environment plan9.
-The document seeks to influence planning at a local level and therefore will be relevant to the scope of the SA and production of the AAP.
-Reference has been included within each topic below to the relevant text from the environment plan. - Population Growth, Health and Wellbeing - 3.5 The NPPF includes as part of its social objective the promotion of "strong, vibrant and healthy communities" by: - "ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations; and - by fostering a well-designed and safe built environment, with accessible services and open spaces that reflect current and future needs and support communities' health, social and cultural wellbeing." - 3.6 Ultimately planning policies and planning decision making should "aim to achieve healthy, inclusive and safe places". - 3.7 The document states that strategic policies should set out the pattern, scale and quality of development and make sufficient provision for "housing (including affordable housing) ... [as well as] community facilities (such as health, education and cultural infrastructure)."
+- 3.18 The NPPF includes as part of its social objective the promotion of "strong, vibrant and healthy communities" by: - "ensuring that a sufficient number and range of homes can be provided to meet the needs of present and future generations; and - by fostering a well-designed and safe built environment, with accessible services and open spaces that reflect current and future needs and support communities' health, social and cultural well-being." - 3.19 Ultimately planning policies and planning decision making should "aim to achieve healthy, inclusive and safe places". - 3.20 The document states that strategic policies should set out the pattern, scale and quality of development and make sufficient provision for "housing (including affordable housing) ... [as well as] community facilities (such as health, education and cultural infrastructure)."
 Policies should reflect "the size, type and tenure of housing needed".
 This policy approach is to include but should not be limited to housing requirements relating to affordable homes, families with children older people, students, people with disabilities, service families, travellers, those who rent their homes and people wishing to commission the construction of their own homes.
-At major developments providing new housing planning policies and decisions should expected at least 10% of new provision to be delivered for affordable home ownership subject to conditions and exemptions. - 3.8 To help to diversify opportunities for builders, promote a better mix of site sizes and increase the number of schemes that can be built-out quickly to meet housing need, the NPPF states that at least 10% of the sites allocated for housing through a local authority's plan should be on sites no larger than one hectare unless it can be demonstrated that there are strong reasons why this target cannot be achieved. - 3.9 Where there is an identified need, development of sites not already allocated for housing to provide entry-level homes suitable for first-time buyers is to be supported by local planning authorities unless such need is already to be met at other locations within the authority area.
-These sites should comprise of entry-level homes that offer one or more types of affordable housing. - 3.10 The document also promotes a theme of enhancing healthy and safe communities which is to be achieved by creating places which "promote social interaction (and) enable and support healthy lifestyles."
+At major developments providing new housing planning policies and decisions should expected at least 10% of new provision to be delivered for affordable home ownership subject to conditions and exemptions. - 3.21 To help to diversify opportunities for builders, promote a better mix of site sizes and increase the number of schemes that can be built-out quickly to meet housing need, the NPPF states that at least 10% of the sites allocated for housing through a local authority's plan should be on sites no larger than one hectare unless it can be demonstrated that there are strong reasons why this target cannot be achieved.